Pádraig McMahon

 Padraig McMahon is a Gaelic footballer from County Laois.

 He usually plays at left half back for Laois.

 He played Under 21 for Laois in 2005 and also broke onto the senior team that same year.

 In 2006, he starred as Ballyroan Gaels won the Laois Senior Football Championship, having captained Ballyroan to the Kelly Cup title in 2004.

-McMahon is currently the captain of the Laois senior football team this year.
-He helped his Laois team to a memorable comeback in the Leinster quarter-finals in Croke Park on 13 June 2010.
-He got a superb goal that pushed his side to get a draw to force extra time and then a replay.
+McMahon captained the Laois senior football team in 2010.
+On 13 June 2010 he scored a goal in the Leinster Senior Football Championship quarter-final against Meath at Croke Park, helping Laois force a draw after extra time and a subsequent replay.